 Ethnic tensions between Myanmar’s Muslims and majority Buddhists spilled over into the country’s central Magway region on Sunday when a mob attacked a Muslim butcher’s home in Taungdwingyi township and then marched on a local mosque before being dispersed by police.

 The Buddhist mob, which grew to number about 70 and was later joined by 400 villagers, was led at first by a smaller group of masked young men, a local parliamentarian told RFA’s Myanmar Service.

 “First, about seven to eight young people came in wearing masks.
-Some had soot on their faces,” Win Myint Hlaing, a member of parliament for Taungdwingyi in the Magway division assembly said.
+Some had soot on their faces,” Win Myint Hlaing, a member of parliament for Taungdwingyi in the Magway region assembly said.